jam7/chromiumos-build/README.md

 ## Prerequisites
 Prerequisites are described [here](https://www.chromium.org/chromium-os/developer-guide).

-I'll list them for the ease.  **Bold** means new or different prerequisities from above public.
+I'll list them for the ease.  **Bold** means new or different prerequisities from above.
 I noticed them through my experience.

 - ubuntu **16.04 works**
 - x86_64 64 bit system
 - an account with sudo access
 - **4~16** GB RAM for arm and x86.  **16~32** GB RAM for amd64.
-(This means I could not compile it correctly with smaller number of RAM but could with larger number of RAM)
+(Values mean I could not compile it correctly with smaller number of RAM but could with larger number of RAM)
 - git and curl
 - configure git
 - tweak sudoers for **400** minutes (My machine takes more than 180 min for compilation)